Frequently asked questions about the Parliamentary Election (Clacton Constituency) Thursday 8 June 2017

 - Personal visit to the reception desk at the Town Hall, Clacton on Sea.

-My son/daughter/husband/lodger doesn’t live here now but you delivered a poll card for them – why?
+My partner/relative/friend/lodger doesn’t live here anymore but you delivered a poll card for them – why?

-They are probably still registered to vote at the address and either we have not been told that they have moved away or we have not received sufficient information to enable us to delete their entry.
-If they haven’t yet registered at their new address, they may still be able to vote at the polling station mentioned on their poll card.
+They are still registered to vote at the address and either we have not been told that they have moved away or we have not received sufficient information to delete their entry.
+If they haven’t yet registered at their new address, they may still vote at the polling station mentioned on their poll card.
 They won’t need their poll card to vote.

 Where is my polling station?

-Yes, as long as you are eligible to vote.
+Yes, as long as you are on the electoral register and eligible to vote at a General Election.
 The deadlines to apply are:

 For more information please visit our voting by post or proxy page.